jupyterhub/binderhub/docs/source/zero-to-binderhub/setup-binderhub.rst

 Connect BinderHub and JupyterHub
 --------------------------------

-In the google console, run the following command to print the IP address of the JupyterHub we just deployed.::
+Run the following command to print the IP address of the JupyterHub we just deployed.::

   kubectl --namespace=<namespace-from-above> get svc proxy-public